prm3theus/replicator-web/README.md

 const replicate = require('@hyperswarm/replicator')

 const swarm = replicate(aHypercore, {
-  live: true // passed to .replicate
+  live: true, // passed to .replicate
+  ws: 'ws://localhost:4977' // use with `hyperswarm-web`
 })

 // swarm is a hyperswarm instance that replicates the passed in instance